What is the Cassava Value Chain? Complete Guide

 Sustainable farming methods like intercropping and agroforestry improve soil fertility and help cassava farming adapt to climate change.

-By embracing technologies like production of high quality cassava flour, and eco-friendly practices, cassava producers can boost food security, strengthen economies, and build a more resilient agricultural system.
+By embracing technologies like the production of high-quality cassava flour and eco-friendly practices, cassava producers can boost food security, strengthen economies, and build a more resilient agricultural system.

 Factors that Guarantee the Success of the Cassava Value Chain